 Our overarching KIDS COUNT strategy is to identify ‘hot spots’ as well as ‘bright spots’ of child well-being through the collection and reporting of current, comprehensive, and contextual data to capture the lived experiences of our youngest residents.

-The Foundation’s first publication is the 2020 Kids Count USVI Snapshot entitled Building Level Pathways for Our Children, which outlines SCF’s strategy as the new stewards of the U.S. Virgin Islands’ Kids Count Initiative.
+The Foundation’s first publication was the 2020 Kids Count USVI Snapshot entitled Building Level Pathways for Our Children, which outlines SCF’s strategy as the new stewards of the U.S. Virgin Islands’ Kids Count Initiative.
 Read the 2020 Snapshot here, and/or request a print copy by contacting email@example.com.

-About Kids Count and Annie E. Casey Foundation
+About KIDS COUNT and Annie E. Casey Foundation

-Kids Count is a network of non-profits, foundations, and consortiums from all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Launched in 1990 by AECF, a national philanthropy focused on child well-being, Kids Count provides data about child wellbeing at the federal, state, and local levels to catalyze informed policies and decision-making.
-Kids Count grantees are tasked with disseminating their findings publicly through a local data book annually.
+KIDS COUNT is a network of non-profits, foundations, and consortiums from all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+Launched in 1990 by AECF, a national philanthropy focused on child well-being, KIDS COUNT provides data about child wellbeing at the federal, state, and local levels to catalyze informed policies and decision-making.
+KIDS COUNT grantees are tasked with disseminating their findings publicly through a local data book annually.